-To complete the protective wall configuration, safety nets as per DIN EN 1263-1 are used.
+As an alternative to protective gratings, safety nets as per DIN EN 1263-1 can be used.
 The safety nets are to be attached to a principal guardrail at a height of 2.00 m above the decking surface and at toe board height.